Charles H. Smith (historian)

 In April 2013 Smith was a recipient of the national President's Call to Service Award, given to individuals who over their lifetime have volunteered at least 4000 hours of their time to public service, for his "website development for global awareness and education."
 In 2020 he issued a novel, Many Miles Away.
+In 2023 he was the recipient of the silver Wallace Medal, awarded by The Alfred Russel Wallace Memorial Fund.

 Smith received a B.A.
 (1972) in Geology, Wesleyan University, Middletown, Connecticut; M.A.
 (1980), in Geography, Indiana University; Ph.D.
 (1984), in Geography (emphasis: Biogeography; minor: History & Philosophy of Science), University of Illinois Urbana-Champaign; M.L.S.
 (1995), University of Pittsburgh.